XiaoXiao-Woo/PanCollection/README.md

 **Step4**.
 How to customize the code.

-One model is divided into three parts.
+One model is divided into three parts:

 1. Record hyperparameter configurations in folder of `PanCollection/UDL/pansharpening/configs/Option_modelName.py`.
 For example, you can load pretrained model by setting __model_path__ = "your_model_path" or __cfg.resume_from__ = "your_model_path".